Layjoo/MdToNotion/README.md

 - Can upload .md file to specific page in notion database, the text is going to display in the content section of page.
 - Neasted children is supported.

-### restriction
-- Upload with a slow speed but faster than md2notion (I am a beginer, so this issue is a big problem for me.)
-- Can parser only heading_1, heading_2, paragraph, bulleted_list_item, Divider block.
-(There're going to be more in the future.)

----

 ## version 0.2
 ### what's news?
 - Upload with faster speed